How Ertzberg automates 90% of its reception tasks with Bringme’s digital reception

 Frédéric Dorange works as an office manager in a multi-tenant building that includes the Ertzberg real estate group.
 He ensures the working environment for employees and visitors remains professional and safe.
-Focusing on that task was not always easy, but Bringme’s virtual reception turned out to be a real game changer.
+Focusing on that task was not always easy, but Bringme’s digital reception turned out to be a real game changer.

-- run 90% of the reception tasks automatically
+- Run 90% of the reception tasks automatically

-- be on 24/7 standby for visitors and supplier
+- Be on 24/7 standby for visitors and supplier

-- guarantee increased safety in the workplace and reduce costs
+- Guarantee increased safety in the workplace and reduce costs

 Two pairs of hands weren’t enough